funkypozzy/firmware/README.md

 ![image](https://github.com/user-attachments/assets/226fbad1-3bf7-4fd5-a5b6-ad63b9eab8b4)

-The idea was to customise the firmware just enough to automatically connet the camera to my home wifi network, without the need of a wired connection like an ethernet cable or UART connection.
+The idea was to customise the firmware just enough to automatically connect the camera to my home wifi network, without the need of a wired connection like an Ethernet cable or UART connection.
 Once the camera is connected to wifi, any other change can be made over the air using SSH or cli...
 This was especially useful when I experimented with different configurations.

 The wifi/SD module is the IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images for reference) for my board IVG G6S (GK7205V300 + Sony IMX335).